php-fig/fig-standards/proposed/psr-cache.md

 `Cache` MUST return always a `CacheItem` when the item is found in the cache and `null` when the item is not found.

+For ```setMultiple``` the array MUST be associative where the pair key/value will represent the key and value of the item in to be stored in the caching engine.

 2. Interfaces
 ----------